KholdHart/KholdHart/README.md

 # 🌿 KholdHart
 **Digital Craftsman | Software Engineer | Systems Thinker**

-Hi, I’m **Magane Letsoalo** — a full-stack developer with a passion for building clean, efficient, and scalable software grounded in solid computer science fundamentals.
-My work is deeply influenced by algorithms, systems architecture, and design patterns — not just the latest frameworks.

-I’m fluent in **JavaScript**, **C#**, and **Java**, and I design robust systems with a focus on clarity, performance, and maintainability.
-I enjoy working across the stack, especially on the backend, and I thrive in environments that value thoughtful engineering over hype.
+Hi, I’m **Magane Letsoalo** I love me some Java(Script) and making Websites.
+My creative spirit thrives in code🌌.

-Currently exploring:
+Currently working on:
-- 🧠 Compiler Design & Programming Languages
-- ☁️ Distributed Systems & Scalability
-- 🧵 Concurrency & Parallelism
-- 🦀 Rust (because safety is elegant)
+- Jetspot AI🤖
+- Weather Website ☀️

-I also have hands-on experience in **Web3 development**, with a strong understanding of Ethereum smart contracts, security principles, and tools like **Hardhat** and **Foundry**.
+I'm also experienced in **Web3 development**, with a strong understanding of Ethereum smart contracts, security principles, and tools like **Hardhat** and **Foundry**.

 ---